-We have staff registered in the six states of New England and New York and have designed segmental retaining walls in all of these states.
+We have staff registered in the six states of New England, New York, Pennsylvania, New Jersey, and Florida, and have designed segmental retaining walls in all of these states.
 Our design submittals are made up of

 - basic installation notes and detail drawings.

 - elevation view of the wall face and the type and placement of reinforcing geogrid.

 See segmental retaining walls for more information on geogrid.

 Electronic and/or paper copies of our design drawings, stamped by a registered Professional Engineer, are included with the cost of the wall design.
 Cost of the design is typically based on the square footage of the wall face.

 What We Look For